-The MTI-G-710 GPS/INS is designed to use acceleration derived from GNSS data to improve orientation and position estimates of a vehicle in motion.
+The MTi-7 and MTI-G-710 GPS/INS are designed to use acceleration derived from GNSS data to improve orientation and position estimates of a vehicle in motion.
 This also helps compensate for transient accelerations.
-However the MTi-G-710's estimate of position, velocity, and heading may be challenged in automotive applications when GNSS reception is limited and when maneuvering at slow speeds or stopped.
+However the estimates of position, velocity, and heading may be challenged in automotive applications when GNSS reception is limited and when maneuvering at slow speeds or stopped.

-The primary documentation for configuring and getting the most out of the MTi-G-710 is the MTi User Manual (https://xsens.com/download/usermanual/ISM/MTi_User_Manual.pdf), especially the section "MTi System Overview" and the sub-section entitled "Xsens sensor fusion algorithm for MTi-G-710".
+The primary documentation for configuring and getting the most out of the MTi-G-710 is the MTi User Manual, especially the section "MTi System Overview" and the sub-section entitled "Xsens sensor fusion algorithm for MTi-G-710".

-Here are some additional general tips for getting the most out of the MTi-G-710 for automotive applications:
+Here are some additional general tips for getting the most out of the MTi-7 and MTi-G-710 for automotive applications: